MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 ## User account and credentials

 Arc resource bridge may require a separate user account with the necessary roles to view and manage resources in the on-premises infrastructure (such as Arc-enabled VMware vSphere).
-If so, during creation of the configuration files, the `username` and `password` parameters will be required.
+If so, during creation of the configuration files, the `username` and `password` parameters are required.
 The account credentials are then stored in a configuration file locally within the appliance VM.

 > [!WARNING]
 > Arc resource bridge can only use a user account that does not have multifactor authentication enabled.
 If the user account is set to periodically change passwords, [the credentials must be immediately updated on the resource bridge](maintenance.md#update-credentials-in-the-appliance-vm).
 This user account can also be set with a lockout policy to protect the on-premises infrastructure, in case the credentials aren't updated and the resource bridge makes multiple attempts to use expired credentials to access the on-premises control center.

 For example, with Arc-enabled VMware, Arc resource bridge needs a separate user account for vCenter with the necessary roles.
 If the [credentials for the user account change](troubleshoot-resource-bridge.md#insufficient-privileges), then the credentials stored in Arc resource bridge must be immediately updated by running `az arcappliance update-infracredentials` from the [management machine](#management-machine-requirements).
-Otherwise, the appliance will make repeated attempts to use the expired credentials to access vCenter, which will result in a lockout of the account.
+Otherwise, the appliance makes repeated attempts to use the expired credentials to access vCenter, which can result in a lockout of the account.

 ## Configuration files